Install the Spyderbat MCP Server

 MCP Server Endpoints

-The Spyderbat MCP server is deployed and available at the following endpoints:
+The Spyderbat MCP server is deployed at the following endpoints:

 US Region: